23 May 2026 · 7 min read

 What else could cause tiredness after eating?

-General post-meal fatigue has several causes beyond the specific food — meal size, blood sugar regulation, circadian timing, and underlying conditions like iron deficiency or thyroid issues can all contribute.
-If you're consistently tired after all meals regardless of what you eat, it's worth a broader investigation.
+General post-meal fatigue has several causes — meal size, blood sugar regulation, circadian timing, and underlying conditions like iron deficiency or thyroid issues can all contribute.
+If you're consistently tired after all meals regardless of what you eat, a broader investigation is worthwhile.